sakaki-/gentoo-on-rpi-64bit/README.md

 The supplied image contains a fully-configured `~arm64` Gentoo system (*not* simply a [minimal install](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media#Minimal_installation_CD) or [stage 3](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media#What_are_stages_then.3F)), with a complete Portage tree already downloaded, so you can immediately perform `emerge` operations etc. Be aware that, as shipped, it uses **UK locale settings, keyboard mapping, timezone and WiFi regulatory domain**; however, these are easily changed if desired.
 See the Gentoo Handbook ([here](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Timezone) and [here](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System#Init_and_boot_configuration)) for details on the first three; to customize the WiFi regulatory domain, start the <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi Config Tool</kbd> app, select the <kbd>WiFi</kbd> tab, choose your location from the drop-down, click <kbd>Save and Exit</kbd>, and reboot when prompted.

-> Please note that for non-UK keyboards, you will also need to edit the file `/etc/X11/xorg.conf.d/00-keyboard.conf` and replace  `gb` in the line `Option "XkbLayout" "gb"` with the appropriate code from [this list](https://pastebin.com/v2vCPHjs).
+> Please note that for non-UK keyboards, **prior** to v1.5.4 of the image, you will also need to edit the file `/etc/X11/xorg.conf.d/00-keyboard.conf` and replace  `gb` in the line `Option "XkbLayout" "gb"` with the appropriate code from [this list](https://pastebin.com/v2vCPHjs).
 Leave the rest of the file as-is, save, then reboot for the change to take effect.
-You will need to be the `root` user, or use `sudo` to edit this file (e.g., type `sudo mousepad /etc/X11/xorg.conf.d/00-keyboard.conf` in a terminal).
+You will need to be the `root` user, or use `sudo` to edit this file (e.g., type `sudo mousepad /etc/X11/xorg.conf.d/00-keyboard.conf` in a terminal). **From** v1.5.4 however, a simpler GUI-driven method is available.
+Simply click <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Keyboard</kbd>, select the <kbd>Layout</kbd> tab, ensure <kbd>Use system defaults</kbd> is _unchecked_, and then, in the <kbd>Keyboard layout</kbd> section, click on <kbd>Add</kbd> to insert the layouts you need to use.
+For example, the image has `English (UK)` and `English (US)` selected, but you should obviously choose whatever works for you.
+Do not add more than four layouts (or the switcher plugin will not work correctly).
+You can use the arrow keys to re-order the list (if you have more than one layout); the one at the _top_ will be the default activated at login time.
+Once done, click on <kbd>Close</kbd> to dismiss the dialog.
+You should now find that you can switch layouts (if you have specified more than one) either by clicking on the top panel-bar keyboard plugin (the one next to the `Demo User` text on the far right) or by pressing the hotkey (by default, this is <kbd>Windows Key</kbd><kbd>Space</kbd>).

 If you have an RPi4, and would like to configure a **dual monitor** setup, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Set-Up-Dual-Displays-on-your-RPi4) (also contains some useful hints for single monitor deployment, applicable to all models).